Water & Sewer

 Saturday - Sunday 7:00am-12:00 pm

-At this time, we will only be accepting leaves and lawn clippings.
-Brush, trees and branches of any size will be prohibited at this time.
+At this time, the DPW will ONLY accept leaves.
+Please do not bring boughs or branches of any size.
+The DPW is unable to process larger items at this time.
 If you have any questions or concerns regarding the compost facility, please call 518-891-4160.

 Water & Sewer Accounts